johnaponte/Docker_test_frps/test_tls_in_client_2/README.md

 docker compose up -d
 ```

-> ✅ Once both clients are running, you can test the setup by visiting:
+---

->
+## ✅ Test the Setup

-> - `https://yourdomain1.com` → Should show Client 1's page
+- `https://yourdomain1.com` → Should serve Client 1's HTML page.
-> - `https://yourdomain2.com` → Should show Client 2's page
+- `https://yourdomain2.com` → Should serve Client 2's HTML page.

 ---

 ## 🔐 Security Notes

-- All traffic is encrypted via TLS by NGINX in the VPS.
+- TLS is terminated individually by each client's NGINX.
-- FRP uses token authentication (`supersecret` by default in `frps.toml` and `frpc.toml`).
+- FRP uses token authentication (`supersecret` by default).
-- Change the token in both client and server before deploying in production.
+- Update the token in both server and clients for production deployments.
-- The connection between the VPS and the clients is not encrypted.
+- No TLS encryption is enforced between the FRP server and clients beyond the client's own TLS layer.

 ---